edkedk99/streamlit_sql/README.md

 ## Introduction

-This package shows a CRUD frontend to a databse using sqlalchemy in a streamlit app.
+This package shows a CRUD frontend to a database using sqlalchemy in a streamlit app.
 With few lines of code, show the data as table and allow the user to **read, filter, update, create and delete rows** with many useful features.

 ## Features